fjuliofontes/SearchHelper/README.md

-# SNKRSExplorer
+# Search Helper
-Chrome Extension for SNKRS
+Educational only.